 These Secret Ingredient Chocolate Chip Cookies are made with a surprising ingredient and have been a reader favorite since 2013.
 If you love bakery-style cookies that are irresistibly moist and chewy, then you’re going to love this recipe, too!

-A tall stack of Secret Ingredient Chocolate Chip Cookies made with cream cheese.
+- Uniqueness of Our Secret Ingredient Chocolate Chip Cookies

 Uniqueness of Our Secret Ingredient Chocolate Chip Cookies